vovaskochko/KaguOS/README.md

 User-space programs in KaguOS are compiled separately from the kernel and must be loaded onto the system disk before execution.
 This section explains how to use the tools `user_asm.sh` and `copy_file_to_disk.sh` to compile and install user programs.

 ### 7.2 Compiling User Programs
 KaguOS provides the script `user_asm.sh` for assembling user-space programs written in KaguASM.
+This script is just a wrapper on top of `asm.sh` as instead of `KERNEL_START` shift we should rely on user space program layout.

 #### Usage
 ```sh